-- Milk-alternative drinks like soy and almond milk may cause iodine deficiency, according to research from the unfortified milk-alternative drinks was less than 2% of cow’s milk
+- Milk-alternative drinks like soy and almond milk may cause iodine deficiency, according to research from the University of Surrey

+- The iodine concentration of all the unfortified milk-alternative drinks was less than 2% of cow’s milk

 - Iodine is a micronutrient which is important for thyroid function and fetal brain development

 consume milk-alternative drinks are at a higher risk for iodine deficiency,

 finds a new study.
 Cow's milk contains a variety of nutrients and has long been

 associated with an array of health benefits.
 However, some people avoid cow's